creator-signal/fork-glitchtip-glitchtip-frontend/README.md

 # GlitchTip Marketing site

-In here as its own project. `npm run start-marketing` to run the project, and `build:marketingssr` and `serve:ssr` to run a static version of it.
+In here as its own project. `npm run start-marketing` or `npm start marketing` to run the project, and `build:marketingssr` and `serve:ssr` to run a static version of it.